Catalina Ventura School

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 20%)

-- Catalina Ventura School's student population of 1,139 students has stayed relatively flat over five school years.
+- Catalina Ventura School's student population of 1,133 students has grown by 5% over five school years.

 |Grades Offered||Grades Kindergarten-8|